chuyencungcap/open-api-docs/source/includes/_api_guides_order.md

 ## Get list orders

-The API used when you want to get the order list from TIKI.
+The API used when you want to get the [list orders](#api-get-list-orders) from TIKI.

 <div class="api-endpoint">
 	<div class="endpoint-data">